 I’ve spent years helping families navigate the journey of aging in place.
 One thing I see over and over is how one simple addition can transform a home from risky to secure.
-Grab bars for seniors are one of the most effective tools for creating a safe, independent home.

-One in four older adults will experience a fall each year which makes them the leading cause of injury among seniors.
+One in four older adults experiences a fall each year, making falls the leading cause of injury among seniors.
 Though, I’ve also seen how the right safety measures can prevent these accidents.
-When it comes to grab bars, they do more than prevent falls.
-They restore confidence and preserve the dignity that comes with independent living.

 “Grab bars can help maintain independence while reducing the risk of falls and costly emergency room visits.”

 When I talk with adult children of aging parents, they often feel overwhelmed by safety concerns.
-Installing safety bars offers an immediate, affordable solution that provides peace of mind for the entire family.
+Installing wall-mounted safety bars offers an immediate, affordable solution that provides peace of mind for the entire family.

-- “Providing support during transfers (getting in and out of the shower)”
+- providing support during transfers (getting in and out of the shower)

-- “Aiding balance when walking or using stairs”
+- aiding balance when walking or using stairs

-- “Replacing unsafe habits like grabbing towel bars or furniture”
+- replacing unsafe habits like grabbing towel bars or furniture

-- “Seniors with balance issues”
+- seniors with balance issues

-- “Individuals with arthritis”
+- individuals with arthritis

-- “People recovering from illness or surgery”
+- people recovering from illness or surgery

 Nevertheless, I always recommend that families consider installation before problems arise.
 Proactive planning is more effective than reactive measures after a fall occurs.